ihab-mardoud/acme-widget-sales/README.md

 - `BasketFactory`: Creates a preconfigured `Basket` with the current catalogue, delivery rules, and offers.

 This architecture allows for easy addition of new products, delivery charge rules, and special offers without modifying existing code.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is open-sourced software licensed under the MIT license.